tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"name":"JD Cloud Rust Signature Tool\t",
 		"description":"The function of requesting signatures when Rust language accesses JD Cloud OpenAPI is provided.", "id":2291
+	},
+	{
+		"introduce":"Subscription of SSL Certificate for All Products", "name":"Subscription of SSL Certificate for All Products", "description":"1.
+Subscription of three brand certificates, i.e. GlobalSign, CFCA and TrustAsia\n2.
+Supplement multiple specifications of two brand certificates, i.e. Symantec and GeoTrust", "id":2293
+	},
+	{
+		"introduce":"SQL-level audit is supported",
+		"name":"SQL-level audit is supported",
+		"description":"Audit can be carried out on SQL including addition, deletion, change and investigation executed by the user", "id":2294
+	},
+	{
+		"introduce":"Migrate the availability zone",
+		"name":"Migrate the availability zone",
+		"description":"The Availability Zone of JCS for SQL Server instance can be changed.
+During the change, the influence on businesses is negligible, and only reconnection is required", "id":2295
+	},
+	{
+		"introduce":"The creation of JCS for Kubernetes supports the addition of working node group of GPU type", "name":"The addition of working node group of GPU type is supported", "description":"1.
+When the cluster or working node group is created, the instance type of GPU type is supported;\n2.
+Currently GPU type is available to 1.12.3 version only;\n3.
+Currently GPU type is greyscale launched in Availability Zone A and Availability Zone B in cn-north-1;", "id":2296
+	},
+	{
+		"introduce":"Launch of the New Edition Console of Live Video", "name":"New Edition Console of Live Video",
+		"description":"1.
+Business overview is increased to have an overview of the basic business situation;\n2.
+Function template and configuration are split to support function configuration of live streaming dimensionality;\n3.
+Consumption query, status monitoring, operation data and other statistics and analysis items are increased for customers to understand their own businesses in more dimensions;\n4.
+Watermark configuration, IP blacklist, referer anti-leech and other IAM means are increased to protect live security.", "id":2297
 	}
 ]